api3dao/vitepress-docs/docs/reference/airnode/latest/docker/deployer-image.md

 GCP deployment, see the
 [GCP Setup](../understand/configuring.md#gcp-setup-gcp-deployment-only).

+## Deployer Logs

+The deployer saves log files by default into the `config/logs/` direcotry, but this can be changed by passing a `--logs` argument to the command.

 ## Deployer Image Commands

-All five commands are similar for AWS and GCP.
+Commands are similar for AWS and GCP.
 Any differences between AWS and GCP are noted where they exist.

 - `deploy`
 - `list`